Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 And neither does Obama.

-It was all in the teleprompter.
+It was all on the teleprompter.

 It's what somebody else wrote for him to say.

-it's just the usual day-to-day condemnation of another great American and worldwide industry.
+And just the usual day-to-day condemnation of another great American and worldwide industry.

 Okay, to the phones to Clarkston, Michigan.